10 films to watch out for at sundance | read | i-D

 Beach Rats

-Sexual identity provides the twists and turns in Eliza Hittman's Beach Rats, about a Brooklyn teenager who escapes his bleak home life by pushing his sexual consciousness in various, and eventually conflicting, directions.
+Sexual identity provides the twists and turns in Eliza Hittman's Beach Rats, a film about a Brooklyn teenager who escapes his bleak home life by pushing his sexual consciousness in various, and eventually conflicting, directions.
 Between hanging out with his wayward friends, Frankie chats to older men online, a game that turns real when he hits a nearby cruising beach.
-In between that, he's also fallen into relationship with a girl.
+He's also fallen into relationship with a girl.
 Things, inevitably, get messy.

 Landline